silentorb/marloth-story/books/fairytale/part3.md

 The reflection waved at James.

 "A mirror that didn't mimic you?" said the Judge.
-"How intriguing.
+"That *is* unnatural.
 What sort of things did it do?"

 "It waved at me." said James.